Bharat-github6/Mechanical-activation-of-AT1-receptor/README.md

-# Membrane mediated mechanical stimuli produces distinct active states in the AT1 receptor
+# Membrane mediated mechanical stimuli produces distinct active-like states in the AT1 receptor

 These data/instructions acompany the folowing manuscript: <br>